 - Henry – full time one week

-Project Plan Template – 5th Step – Decompose Individual Tasks
+Project Plan Template 5th Step – Break Down to Individual Tasks

 The last of the five steps in creating the project plan is to decompose those major deliverables developed in the second step.
 You break them down into smaller deliverables until you reach the level of a deliverable that’s an appropriate assignment for one team member.
-That’s the level of your work breakdown structure (WBS) and it completes the project planning process in the project plan template and you can move on to the scheduling process.
+That’s the level of your work breakdown structure (WBS).
+It completes the project planning process in the project plan template.
+Then you can move on to the scheduling process.

 Project Plan Template in Practice

-In many organizations, project planning is a combination of vague generalities about the objective of the project but the one thing that is rock solid is the completion date.
-That date is often the only measurable project result.
+In many organizations, project planning is a combination of vague generalities about the objective of the project.
+But the one thing that is often rock solid is the completion date.
+That date is frequently the only measurable project result.
 Because project managers don’t know what the executives want them to deliver, they have no ability to exercise control over the scope of the project.
-And as a result, the objectives change weekly.
-Project team member assignments are vague and are also ever-changing.
-That is why estimating is so inaccurate and why 70% of projects that are planned this way fail.
+As a result, the objectives change weekly.
+Project team member assignments are vague and ever-changing.
+That is why estimating is inaccurate and why 70% of projects fail when they are planned that way.
+Let’s look at the best practices for project planning and then look at a project plan template for projects of different size.

 Project Plan Template “Best Practices” In the Real World

 Very often, project managers face a difficult organizational environment.
 The organization lacks the processes to do project management right and the executives don’t know how to play their role correctly.
 In these situations, the PMs need best practices that allow them to do things effectively, even though the executives and the organization’s processes are obstacles and not assets.
-The project planning checklist/template will help.
-The purpose of this intense project planning process is to make all the decisions before you start work.
-That approach of making the project plan and then executing it is much more efficient than a “plan as you go” process.
-But it is very difficult in many organizations.
+The project plan template will help.
+The purpose of this intense project planning process is to make all the decisions before starting work.
+The approach of making the project plan and then executing it is much more efficient than a “plan as you go” process.
+However, it is very difficult in many organizations.

 For this approach to work, the organization, its executives and project managers must do things correctly.
 That is, the executives must specify exactly what they want the project to deliver.
-They cannot make the project assignment in vague generalities where the only thing that is specific is the due date.
+They cannot make the project assignment using vague generalities where the only thing that is specific is the due date.
 The organization must have processes for evaluating and prioritizing projects and giving them access to resources based on those priorities.
 Last, the project managers must know how to do top-down project planning.
-That means they are able to take the clear acceptance criteria, specified by the executive, and decompose it down to the level of specific assignments for each team member.
-Most organizations fail to meet one or more of these criteria and that is why the ideal project planning process is so rarely achieved.
+That means they are able to take the clear acceptance criteria, specified by the executive/sponsor, and decompose it down to the level of specific assignments for each team member.
+Most organizations fail to meet one or more of these criteria and that is why we rarely see an ideal project planning process.
+There are two major ways to go Large Project Planning Techniques or for less paperwork and meetings, Small Project Planning Techniques.

-Project Plan Template Steps Depending on the Scale of the Project
+Project Plan Templates by Scale of the Project

-We have identified 3 tiers of project plans in the project plan template:
+We utilize three tiers of project plans techniques in the project plan template.
+They depend on the scale and complexity of the project:

 - Tier 1 – Identifying stakeholders is not necessary on an in-department project where the manager is the primary stakeholder.

-- Tier 2 – Stakeholders across the organization must be identified so the project is not surprised by late arriving requirements.
-These cost more late in the project than they would have at the beginning.
+- Tier 2 – We must identify stakeholders across the organization and find out their requirements early.
+Requirements cost more late in the project than they would have at the beginning.

-- Tier 3 – Requires an elaborate process of surveys and interviews to identify internal and external stakeholders who may be affected by the project so their requirements can be considered.
+- Tier three – Requires an elaborate process of surveys and interviews to identify internal and external stakeholders so we can consider their requirements.

 Project Business Case

-- Tier 1 – This is often skipped since formal project approval is not needed on an in-department project.
+- Tier 1 – We often skip this since we don’t need formal project approval on an in-department project.

 - Tier 2 – Organizations with sound project management processes require a business case to justify a project’s priority versus other projects in the portfolio.

-- Tier 3 – The scale of financial and human resources almost always requires detailed justification and demonstration of the strategic impact of the project.
+- Tier 3 – The scale of financial and human resources usually requires detailed justification and demonstration of the strategic impact of the project.

 - Tier 2 – This project charter addresses the project acceptance criteria, business justification and rough estimates of the resource requirements (human and financial).